 This covers the rebuilding of Wharf 7 and the slipway.
 In December 2020, the resource consents were signed off by the Environment Court.

 The final design details and costings are being worked through.
 Once we get final sign off from our board and shareholder, contracts will be awarded.

-Timeframe: The slipway upgrades will start early in 2021, and finish mid-late next year.
+Timeframe: The slipway upgrades will start in the next few months.

 Construction of Wharf 7 is planned to begin in the second quarter, after squash and kiwifruit season, and will take approximately 18 months.